ALF (TV series): International broadcast history

 In France, ALF aired on Antenne 2 in 1988.

 ALF was popular in West Germany after it began airing on ZDF.
 The actor who dubbed ALF's voice in German, Tommi Piper, recorded two albums and four singles as ALF between 1988 and 1991.
 In Italy, ALF aired on Rai 2 in 1988.
 In New Zealand, the entire series (and the movie) were screened on TV2.
 In the United Kingdom it was broadcast on CITV.
+In The Netherlands the series was broadcast initially between 1986 and 1990 by the TROS, later reruns were aired by RTL 5 and Veronica.

 In the Philippines, the show aired on GMA Network with a simulcast on ABS-CBN and RPN-9 from 1986 to 1990.
 It moved to ABC-5, where it aired while dubbed in Tagalog from 1999 to 2002.
 In Guatemala, the show started to be aired in 1988 on Canal 3 as part of its night schedule the show was aired from 1988 to 1997 and briefly from 1999 to 2001 on Trecevisión as part of the afternoon schedule.
 During the initial airing from 1988 to 1994, the series was highly praised and earned a respectable rating amongst the TV viewers.
 In fact, Guatemala was the first country of Central America to air the show.